GG-off/poked/README.md

 export LLM_API_KEY="[YOUR_OWN_FREE_GROQ_API_KEY]"
 ./agent.sh [number_of_fire_pokemon_you_want_to_be_serve_with_in_the_JSON_FILE]
 ```
-### known problems :
+### known problems and few solutions
 - hallucinate, like giving parasect with bug+fire type
+- not random, no seed controle
-- can have trouble with the end, few options to fix all possible
+- can have trouble generating end of JSON output
 -- with 200 tokens it was almost always broken, with maximum token it will broke when very big list asked
 -- and broke randomly because AI lol
+--> automated options do exist to fix it but should only be use if you have the motivation ton build it (i don't)
+--> OR a second agent correcting the ouput adding more error sources ?

 ### to do :
 - alias poked
 - few ideas lol